CBernard77/reading-notes/102/class06.md

 ## What is an “assignment” operator, and what does it do?

-In programmin , an assignment ( = ) operator is used to assign a value to a variable.
+In programming , an assignment ( = ) operator is used to assign a value to a variable.
 It's denoted by the equals sign =.
 When you use the assignment operator, you're essentially telling the computer to store a particular value in a variable.

 ## What is information received from the user called?